zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 and type.

-#####Mapping Currencies To Items by Type: part 2
+#####Mapping Currencies To Items by Static Traits Only

+In this paragraph we will examine a purely static type-based approach to mapping target objects on the source ones by means of static traits.

-Since one of the problems described in the previous paragraph was caused by composition, i.e. by the wrapped dimensions in the item object, in this example we will examine the use of traits extending `Item` to model the multidimensionality of items (no type schizophrenia).
-Let us temporarily forget the problem with the exponential growth of code linked.
+Since one of the problems described in the previous paragraph was caused by composition, i.e. by the wrapped dimensions in the item object, in this example we will try to model the multidimensionality of items (no type schizophrenia) by static traits (Scala).
+It follows that there will be no properties in `Item` representing the two dimensions.
+Instead, the dimensions become part of the item's type expressed by means of traits.

+Note: Let us temporarily forget the problem with the exponential growth of code linked to using statically specified traits as described in the previous section.

 Since now the shape and material dimension are part of the item's type, we can refine the binding self-type in the `ScannedBanknote` so as to refer